Exemplary832/DATA-CLEANING-PROJECT/README.md

 # DATA-CLEANING-PROJECT
+## Project Overview
-This is a repository detailing the data cleaning process using the Excel tool, alongside several functions and formulas used for the analysis process.
+This is a project briefly describing the basics of data cleaning in Microsoft Excel.